hturnbull93/portfolio/README.md

 In `src/components/sidebar.jsx`:

-- Wrote a stateless function component called Sidebar.
+- Wrote a stateless function component called `Sidebar`.
-- It renders a div, containing an a tag linking to my CV.
+- It renders a div, containing an `a` tag linking to my CV.

 Green.